How to start a profitable blog in 2026 in 5 simple steps

 Knowing exactly who your product and/or service is for, or who you are writing for, will really help you.
 You’ll be able to understand their mindset, figure out exactly what they need and cater everything you do directly to them.

-Check out my post on how to install and setup self-hosted WordPress to get your new WordPress site up-and-running in 4 steps.
+While hosted platforms (like Squarespace or Wix) are great for simple sites, if your goal is traffic, monetisation and full control over SEO, then self-hosted WordPress.org is the ideal choice.
+Check out how to install and setup self-hosted WordPress to get your new site up-and-running in 4 steps.

 Now that you’ve chosen your platform, there are a couple of things you may want to set up before you get started.